rickscott/fillout-forms/mally-bingo.md

 - Ignores systematic nature of bias / refers to "a few bad apples"
 - "You need to be a role model"
 - "Women have to balance kids/family"
+- "We have to fix things" - doesn't propose/demonstrate concrete actions
+- "We're doing everything we can"
+- "That's just the way the world is"
+- Says "culture" is problematic but not individual people

 # Sources / References